Why Choose a Natural Deodorant?

 - Parabens, triclosan, and phthalates are all synthetic chemicals that can disrupt natural hormones produced by the body.
 Aluminum, a heavy metal, is also a chronic toxin and has been linked to a number of health conditions such as breast cancer and Alzheimer’s Disease, to name a few.

 - As for the fragrance, it isn’t made up of just one chemical.
-According to the Environmental Working Group (EWG), there are over 3,100 stock chemicals in the fragrance industry, many of which pose long term health risks, such as allergic reactions, and still need additional testing for safety.
+According to the Environmental Working Group (EWG), there are over 3,100 stock chemicals in the fragrance industry, many of which pose long-term health risks, such as organ system toxicity and allergic reactions, and still need additional testing for safety.

 Antiperspirants block sweat.
 Most use aluminum-based compounds to stop the pores from producing sweat and propylene glycol as a drying agent.